 Subungual melanoma with osteocartilaginous differentiation.

-Giele H., Hollowood K., Gibbons CL., Wilson DJ., Athanasou NA.
+Giele H., Hollowood K., Gibbons CLMH., Wilson DJ., Athanasou NA.

 Osteocartilaginous metaplasia is known to occur rarely in melanomas, particularly in subungual melanomas.
 We present a case of a calcified subungual soft tissue tumour in which biopsy of the lesion showed malignant round and spindle-shaped tumour cells, many of which were associated with the formation of cartilage and osteoid-like material.
 Subsequent resection showed clear histological evidence of a subungual melanoma.
 Tumour cells expressed S100, melan-A and neurone-specific enolase but were negative for HMB45.
 Diagnostic radiological and histological features and the nature of the osteocartilaginous differentiation within this lesion is discussed.